Command Line Shell with Spacemacs

 Customising eshell prompt

-Use multi-term if you wish to use the default shell in the terminal window from your operating system.
+multi-term uses the default shell from the operating system.

 'multi-term in the shell layer in the